gabrielamgelo/Audible-Data-Cleaning-and-EDA/README.md

 # Audible Data Cleaning and EDA
-The goal of this project is to clean the data and perform Exploratory Data Analysis on an Audible dataset.
+The focus of this project is primarily on data cleaning, and then performing Exploratory Data Analysis on an Audible dataset found on kaggle.
 The dataset used can be found [here](https://www.kaggle.com/datasets/snehangsude/audible-dataset?select=audible_uncleaned.csv)

 ## Technologies Used: